-- The Finance and Risk Management Committee.
-The Finance and Risk Management Committee assists the Board in fulfilling its oversight responsibilities relating to the Company's management of its financial position and risks. - Human Resources Committee.
+- Human Resources Committee.
 The Human Resources Committee assists the Board in fulfilling its oversight responsibilities through the implementation of sound compensation and personnel policies and practices. - Investment Committee.
-The Investment Committee assists the Board in fulfilling its oversight responsibilities by establishing the Company's investment policies and overseeing its investments and the asset management business of the Company.
+The Investment Committee assists the Board in fulfilling its oversight responsibilities by establishing the Company's investment policies and overseeing its investments and the investment activity of other accounts and funds held for the Company's benefit.
+The Committee also oversees the investment activities of certain asset management subsidiaries of the Company.
 The Real Estate Account Special Subcommittee is a subcommittee of the Investment Committee that appoints and oversees the performance of an independent fiduciary that is required in connection with the Company's real estate account. - Nominating and Governance Committee.
-The Nominating and Governance Committee nominates members of the standing and other committees of the Board, recommends candidates for election as Trustees, recommends Trustee compensation, and oversees the Board's governance practices, including CEO succession planning, the Company's political contribution policies and charitable giving programs. - Retirement and Individual Business Committee.
-The Retirement and Individual Business Committee assists the Board in fulfilling its oversight responsibilities by monitoring the retirement and individual businesses of the Company.
+The Nominating and Governance Committee nominates members of the standing and other committees of the Board, recommends candidates for election as Trustees, recommends Trustee compensation, and oversees the Board's governance practices, including CEO succession planning, the Company's political contribution policies and charitable giving programs. - Risk and Compliance Committee.
+The Risk and Compliance Committee assists the Board in fulfilling its responsibilities relating to (i) the design and implementation of TIAA's enterprise wide risk management framework, (ii) the review of management's assessment of the Company's risk profile, including the major risks facing the Company and associated mitigation plans, (iii) the promotion of ethical behavior and compliance with applicable laws and regulations, and (iv) the oversight of the TIAA-CREF Corporate Compliance Policy.